Rule Change: Open

 - ensure the provision of voltage support equipment at least cost over time by acknowledging the role of NSPs in assessing the costs and benefits of these investments.

-The draft rule would achieve this by making the following key changes to the rules:
+The final rule will achieve this by making the following key changes to the rules:

-- It would reformulate existing requirements to incentivise a fast and stable response by requiring that responses commence within 40 milliseconds and lengthen the rise time requirement from 40 ms to 80 milliseconds.
+- It will reformulate existing requirements to incentivise a fast and stable response by requiring that responses commence within 40 milliseconds and lengthen the rise time requirement from 40 ms to 80 milliseconds.

-- It would clarify several other aspects of the rules to support faster connection negotiations between connecting generators, NSPs and AEMO
+- It will further clarify several other aspects of the rules, on matters such as active power recovery and the voltage at which reactive current responses should commence, to support faster connection negotiations between connecting generators, NSPs and AEMO

 Background